npinochet/castle/GDD.md

 * Think of the item that can lift the curse.
 * Think of a story progression.
 * Add depth to combat mechanics.
+* Consider input/button weight to player controls.

+Level design tips:
+- search castle layouts.
+- keep it random and unpredictable.
+- New londo ruins can be accessed through the beginning, but has unkillable enemies to prevent new players going through it.
+- you can still takle difficult areas early to get cool items.
+- difficulty curves, no more than 2-3 bosses that needs to be killed in any order.